Skip to main content

 Boolean Algebra

-Boolean algebra is the original theoretical area dealing with only true and false.
-It's this area of mathematics that introduced AND, OR, XOR, NOT etc. concepts for boolean inputs.
+Boolean algebra is the original theory that deals with only true and false.
+This area of math gave us AND, OR, XOR, NOT, and more for boolean inputs.

-This is the basis of bit-wise and binary-arithmetic fields.
-Computers at the end use different operators in boolean algebra to perform binary arithmetic.
+It's the basis of the bitwise and binary-arithmetic fields.
+In the end, computers use boolean operators to do binary arithmetic.

 Boolean to Binary Encoding

-This a very important mental model to have.
-Binary and boolean aren't same.
-It's just that the binary is used to represent boolean values.
+This is a key mental model.
+Binary and boolean aren't the same.
+Binary is just used to represent boolean values.

 boolean-algebra